SOF3/off-side.rs/README.md

 | :---: | :----: |
 | Travis-CI | [![](https://travis-ci.com/chankyin/off-side.rs.svg?branch=master)](https://travis-ci.com/chankyin/off-side.rs) |

-Implements a Rust syntax variant with off-side rule, just like in Python.
+Use off-side syntax (indent instead of braces, like in Python) to write Rust!

 Disclaimer: implementing a different standard of the language is apparently not a good idea.
 This project is just a proof of concept for fun.